junxit/us-congress-bills-116/metadata.md

 - 2019-04-03 — Introduced in House
 - 2019-04-03 — Introduced in House
 - 2019-04-03 — Referred to the House Committee on Homeland Security.
+- 2019-04-23 — Referred to the Subcommittee on Intelligence and Counterterrorism.
+- 2019-05-14 — Considered under suspension of the rules. (consideration: CR H3762-3763)
+- 2019-05-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2066.
+- 2019-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-05-14 — Ms. Torres Small (NM) moved to suspend the rules and pass the bill.
+- 2019-05-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3762)
+- 2019-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3762)